MNoorFawi/pytholog/README.md

 Python module, a library to be, that enables using prolog logic in python.
 The aim of the library is to explore ways to use symbolic reasoning with machine learning.

-future version will have implementation of logical operators and probability with logics.
+future version will have implementation of logical operators and probability with logics. pl_query function will be changed totally using probabilities and recursive backtracking but this was a good one to start.

 #### Examples